Goatman13/xefu/cfg_01.md

 * 0x00000010 = enable cfg5, without it cfg5 is not used regardless of its value.
 * 0x00000040 = if "something" then force secondary dispatch (whatever it means...)
 * 0x00010000 = enable cfg6, without it cfg6 is not used regardless of its value.
-* 0x00080000 = May be filesystem related.
-Performs some check for precompiled functions FsdxMarkBufferDirtyStart/FsdxMarkBufferDirtyEnd. // todo
+* 0x00080000 = File system related, when enabled skips precompiled function FsdxMarkBufferDirty.
 * 0x00400000 = alter cfg9/cfg10 behavior (require 0x00800000 to be active) - **wrong, check legacy of kain**
 * 0x00800000 = enable cfg9/cfg10